-Our seasonal charges for the pitches range from £390 to £550, depending on location and the facilities provided.
-Junior team fees are charged two thirds of the adult fees.
+Our seasonal charges for the pitches range from £410 to £580, depending on location and the facilities provided.
+Junior team fees have been frozen at the 2016/17 prices and rounded up to £370.

-- To seek to provide sufficient playing pitches to meet the demand from the community - ◆ To ensure that the pitches provided by the Council are maintained to an acceptable standard - ♦ To liaise with and work in partnership with other appropriate bodies to secure the availability of suitable playing pitches and to consult as necessary with users - To keep under review the charging policy for the use of playing pitches.
+- To seek to provide sufficient playing pitches to meet the demand from the community - To ensure that the pitches provided by the Council are maintained to an acceptable standard - To liaise with and work in partnership with other appropriate bodies to secure the availability of suitable playing pitches and to consult as necessary with users - To keep under review the charging policy for the use of playing pitches.